Complementarianism

-Complementarianism is a theological view in Christianity, Judaism, and Islam, that men and women have different but complementary roles and responsibilities in marriage, family life, and religious leadership.
-Complementary and its cognates are currently used to denote this view.
-Some Christians interpret the Bible as prescribing complementarianism, and therefore adhere to gender-specific roles that preclude women from specific functions of ministry within the community.
-Though women may be precluded from certain roles and ministries, they are held to be equal in moral value and of equal status.
-The phrase used to describe this is "Ontologically equal, Functionally different".
+Complementarianism is a theological view in some denominations of Christianity, Rabbinic Judaism, and Islam, that men and women have different but complementary roles and responsibilities in marriage, family, and religious life.
+Some Christians interpret the Bible as prescribing a complementary view of gender, and therefore adhere to gender-specific roles that preclude women from specific functions of ministry within the community.
+Though women may be precluded from certain roles and ministries, they still hold foundational equality in value and dignity.
+The phrase used to describe this is "ontologically equal, functionally different."

-Complementarians assign primary headship roles to men and support roles to women based on their interpretation of certain biblical passages.
-One of the precepts of complementarianism is that while women may assist in the decision-making process, the ultimate authority for the decision is the purview of the male in marriage, courtship, and in the polity of churches subscribing to this view.
-The main contrasting viewpoint is Christian egalitarianism, which maintains that positions of authority and responsibility in marriage and religion should be equally available to both females and males.
+Within a Christian marital relationship, complementarianism prescribes headship and servant leading roles to men, and support roles to women, being based upon the interpretation of certain biblical passages.
+One precept of complementarianism is that while women may assist in decision-making processes, the ultimate authority for the decision lies in the headship responsibility of the male.
+Its contrasting perspective is Christian egalitarianism, which holds that positions of authority and responsibility in marriage and religion should be equally available to both females and males.

+The Foundation Documents of The Gospel Coalition describes complementarianism as follows: